de-DEen-US

 Through Portugal in a van

-We traveled through Portugal by van, just like probably a hundred others.
-You'll probably have noticed this on Instagram, YouTube and the like.
-After all, Portugal is one of the favorite destinations of campers who set up their vans in the most beautiful, untouched spots.
+We traveled through Portugal in our van, just like probably hundreds of others.
+You've most likely seen that all over Instagram, YouTube, and the like.
+Portugal is one of the favorite destinations for van lifers who set up camp at the most beautiful, untouched spots.

-I have marked all of our campsites in my Google Maps list for our road trip.
+I've marked all of our camping spots in my Google Maps list for our road trip.
 You can find the list here.
-Otherwise, I can recommend the Park4Night app for finding a parking space!
+I'd also recommend the Park4Night app for finding spots!